RedisLabs/redislabs-docs/content/rc/administration/setup/customize-flexible-plan.md

 - **Cancel** button to cancel the subscription
 - **Continue** button to create the subscription

 Note that subscriptions are created in the background.
 While they are provisioning, you aren't allowed make changes.
+(This process generally taked 10-15 minutes.)

 To check the status of a subscription, choose **Subscriptions** from the admin console menu.
 The **Subscriptions** list displays the status for each subscription.
 You will also receive an email when your subscription is ready to use.